Skip to content

 At the intersection of data and emerging technologies, there is a growing conversation around artificial intelligence (AI).
 Together with experts we consider how Indigenous data is collected, governed, and applied, and the implications for representation, ownership, and cultural integrity.
 By centring Indigenous perspectives, the discussion explores how technology can be shaped to respect community knowledge and support self-determined futures.

-Speakers: Dr Karaitiana Taiuru
+Dr Karaitiana Taiuru, Director of Taiuru & Associates

-Dr Skye Trudgett
+Dr Skye Trudgett, CEO, Kowa

 2:00pm